deagon/vuetable-2-tutorial-wiki/_prerequisite.md

   Enter your name as the author of the project.

 - `Vue build`
   Select which build of Vue.js you would like to use in this project.
-In this case, we'll select the first option which is a standalone version (Runtime + Compiler).
+In this case, we'll select the first option which is a "standalone" version (Runtime + Compiler).
 Please see the difference between these versions [here](https://vuejs.org/v2/guide/installation.html#Standalone-vs-Runtime-only-Build).

+- `Install vue-router?
+(Y/n)
+  Press `N` to answer `No` here as we do not need to use vue-router in our tutorial.

 - `Use ESLint to lint your code?`
   Please select `No` for this option as it gives you less headache to start with.
 If you want to keep your mind busy or want to learn more about it, go read it [here](http://eslint.org/).